Skip to content

 terraform apply

-The quickstart main.tf pins the module version:
+The example main.tf pins the module version:

 module "sie_eks" {